Lower Cathedral Lake

 SWEET VIEW FROM THE JMT

-Long Views East
+Long Views East across the

 Heart of the Central Yosemite Wilderness